nzfeng/gperftools/README.md

 ## Building the microbenchmarks ##

-Go to the build directory and run the `compile_ubench.sh` script.
-By default, the script builds the baseline version without Mallacc instructions.
-You can change these settings by editing the compile script directly.
-The benchmarks are placed under `build/`.
+The microbenchmarks will be built along with the library itself.
+They are placed under `build/`.
 The microbenchmarks are:

   * tp
   * tp_small